codesshaman/docker_laravel_9_php_nginx_inside_container/Readme.md

 # Simple PHP configuration with nginx

-Php 8.1 with nginx 1.22.1-r0 configuration in alpine 3.17.
+Php 8.2 with nginx 1.23.3 configuration in alpine 3.17 from docker-compose.

-This configuration used supervisord for launch.

 ### Installation: